 Two players are playing following game.
 Each of them chooses a consequence, consisting of 0 and 1.
-Then they start tossing symmetric coin until results of the last tosses fit consequence of one of the player (0 corresponds to tail, 1 to coat).
+Then they start tossing symmetric coin until results of the last tosses fit consequence of one of the player (0 coreesponds to tail, 1 to coat).
 Of course, the player whose consequence is tossed earlier wins.
 You have to determine probability of the first player's victory by given consequences.

-Consequences, chosen by players are not empty, are different and have length not exceeding 50.
-Consequence can not be suffix of another one.
+Consequences, chosen by players are not empty, are different and have length not exceeding 10.